ShivamGite777/Cybersecurity-Notes/CYBER 101/X-Command Line/01-Windowscommandline.md

 - Manage files and folders
 - Check running processes

----

-# Connecting to the Target Machine Using SSH

-From the TryHackMe AttackBox, open the terminal and connect using:

-    ssh user@10.48.128.86

-Credentials:

-- **Username:** `user`
-- **Password:** `Tryhackme123!`

-## First-Time SSH Connection

-The first time you connect, SSH will ask if you trust the target machine.

-Type:

-    yes

-Then enter the password.

-> Note: The password will not be visible while typing.

----

 # Windows PATH

 Windows uses the **PATH environment variable** to know where to look for executable commands.